-In this section we describe the diagram of Gompf's infinite order cork $C$.
-In \cite{G3} the diagram is described by the different method.
-The manifold $C=C(r,s;m)$ is diffeomorphic to $(I\times P)\cup h_0$, where $P$ is the complement of $(r,s)$-double twist knot $\kappa(r,-s)$ as in {\sc Figure}~1 in \cite{G}. \begin{lem} The diagram of $C$ is {\sc Figure}~\ref{diagram} and the cork map $f$ is {\sc Figure}~\ref{diagram2}. \end{lem} The incompressible torus can be realized as an indicated torus in {\sc Figure}~\ref{diagram}.
-Note that in the diagram in {\sc Figure}~\ref{diagram} you apparently cannot find the embedded torus, because the torus meets the dotted 1-handles 4 times.
-However, by inserting 2 pairs of canceling 2/3-handles, we can avoid the intersections.
-As a result we find our required embedded torus.
+The boundary of Gompf's contractible 4-manifold $C$ has a torus decomposition along an incompressible torus.
+The incompressible torus can be realized as a torus indicated in {\sc Figure}~\ref{diagram}.
+Note that in the diagram in {\sc Figure}~\ref{diagram} the torus apparently cannot be realized as an embedded torus, because the torus meets the dotted 1-handles 4 times.
+However, by inserting 2 pairs of canceling 2/3-handles, and putting the torus over the 2-handle, we can avoid the intersections.
+As a result we can find our required embedded torus.

 \begin{proof} Let $\Sigma$ be a punctured torus. $\Sigma\times S^1$ is diffeomorphic to the 0-surgered solid torus along the Bing double as in the left of {\sc Figure}~\ref{SigmaS}.